 Self-insured drivers who are responsible for traffic collisions should hope the damage or injuries aren't too serious.
 Otherwise, just like other drivers with low limits, they may find themselves depleting their savings or putting their home at risk if they are sued.

 What Happens If You Don't Have Car Insurance?

 There are two reasons people fail to carry insurance.
 The first is because they just forgot to put it in the glove box.
 That will earn them a $35 fine.
-The second, which is more serious, is because they don't have any.
+The second, more serious fine occurs when the driver doesn't have any coverage.
 Here are penalties for not having insurance:

 - Motorists who don't establish a new policy before canceling or discounting their existing policy get a warning notice.
 They'll need to get insurance and pay a $200 fine.

 - If they don't buy a new policy, they may have their license suspended, and they'll have to buy insurance and pay a $200 fine to get it back.
 They may also be temporarily banned from registering any more vehicles.

 The state requires insurers to notify the DMV if a motorist cancels insurance, making it difficult for drivers of registered vehicles to sidestep coverage.
 So if you don't want to pay a fine, be careful not to let your coverage lapse.